 Once a local economy is able to meet the basic needs of its people, finished goods which are not and cannot easily be produced should be allowed to enter an economic unit.
 Care should be taken, however, that they do not undermine the market for local goods.
-It is good if such kind of trade takes place through barter.
+It is good if such kind of trade takes place through barter (exchange of goods purely where no payments in money is involved).